-CP Innovator's English C - This integrated English course teaches the fundamentals of writing and pathway or industry-specific technical documents with structure, organization, diction, style, revision, editing and mechanics.
+CP Innovator's English C (Technical Writing & Integrated Research) - This integrated English course teaches the fundamentals of writing and pathway or industry-specific technical documents with structure, organization, diction, style, revision, editing and mechanics.
 Students will write for specific industry-related purposes including, but not limited to: professional emails, training manuals, business proposals, blog creation and response, professional interviewing, podcast creation, and social media content writing.
 Finally, students will conduct research as necessary for the pathway and industry curriculum, gathering relevant information from multiple print sources related to the task.
-By the end of the course, students will be able to read, analyze, summarize, and apply technical information and plain language as appropriate for career preparation. \ This course may offer CE Credit and be repeated.
+By the end of the course, students will be able to read, analyze, summarize, and apply technical information and plain language as appropriate for career preparation. \ This course may offer CE Credit (ENG 1031) and may be repeated for credit.

 CP Innovator's Math Topics A - This course will extend students' proficiency in fundamental arithmetic topics to in-depth analysis of plane, solid, and coordinate geometry as they relate to both abstract mathematical concepts as well as real-world problem situations.
+This course can be repeated for credit.

 CP Innovator's Math Topics B - This course will extend students' proficiency in fundamental arithmetic topics to more advanced algebraic topics, including the application of trigonometric functions, standard deviation, matrix and vector analysis, logarithmic and exponential relationships, and linear systems.
+This course can be repeated for credit.

 CP Innovator's Math Topics C - This course will extend students' proficiency in the use of data structures to organize large sets of data, the development and implementation of algorithms to process data and discover new information, and the analysis of potential solutions.
+This course can be repeated for credit.